 3,3 billion people live in areas of malaria transmission

 Children under the age of five and pregnant women are most at risk of severe malaria.
 People living in highly endemic areas develop partial resistance to malaria over time.
 Children under the age of five, who have not yet had time to develop partial immunity, account for 85% of all deaths from malaria.
-Pregnant women are also more susceptible due to parasite invasion of the placenta.
+Pregnant women and their fetuses are also more susceptible due to parasite invasion of the placenta.